 By the time parents usually come to see me, they've typically been heroically battling their child's sleep issues for months and sometimes years.
 When children struggle to get to sleep by themselves, it can put a huge strain on Mum and Dad at a time when they're also trying to cope with other daily demands: work, looking after other children, and caring for elderly or sick parents.
 In most cases, parents are often in need of a good night's sleep themselves.

-Using a combination of hypnotherapy (Rapid Transformational Therapy) and practical coaching techniques, the first step to solving a child’s sleep issues is always to find out where, when, how and why he or she first started experiencing difficulties either getting to sleep or staying asleep.
+Using a combination of hypnotherapy (Rapid Transformational Therapy) and practical coaching techniques, the first step to solving a child's sleep issues is always to find out where, when, how and why they first started experiencing difficulties either getting to sleep or staying asleep.
 My next step is using hypnotherapy to help foster a strong belief in the child that they can sleep easily and effortlessly all by themselves.
-In most cases, children have convinced themselves (and their parents) that they can’t.
+In most cases, children have convinced themselves (and their parents) that they can't.
 I like to compare the process to deleting old, unwanted apps (negative beliefs) on your mobile phone and installing upgraded Better Sleep software (positive beliefs, thoughts and actions) instead!

 Lastly, I work with parents to reintroduce good sleep hygiene alongside setting new boundaries around bedtime to make better sleep a lifelong habit.